ELAINE DAIBER, soprano

 An active orchestral musician, Ms. Stoyanovich has performed under the baton of John Adams, Thomas Adès, Sir Mark Elder, Christoph Eschenbach, Valery Gergiev, Alan Gilbert, Vladimir Jurowski, Susanna Mälkki, Kurt Masur, David Robertson, Esa-Pekka Salonen, Yannick Nézet-Séguin, and Jaap van Zweden.
 For the 2024-2025 season, Ms. Stoyanovich performed as a member of the first violin section with the Berlin Radio Symphony Orchestra in Germany.
 Previously, she has toured with the Gstaad Festival Orchestra in Switzerland, Germany, and Denmark, the Schleswig-Holstein Music Festival Orchestra in Germany, the Versoi Ensemble in Finland and the US, the Juilliard Orchestra in Finland and Sweden, and Carnegie Hall’s National Youth Orchestra of the United States throughout the US, UK, and Russia.

 In June of 2024, Ms. Stoyanovich released her debut album with Bridge Records, Rue Paradis: Chamber Works by Patrick Stoyanovich.
 Praised as a recording of "extraordinary communication" (Fanfare Magazine), Ms. Stoyanovich was joined by cellist Aaron Wolff and pianist Derek Wang to record chamber music by American-Serbian composer, Patrick Stoyanovich.
+Ms. Stoyanovich previously collaborated with Wang on American Stories, a podcast that examines American identity through music in performance, illuminated by personal histories and reflections from guests of all walks of life.
+American Stories was awarded an Ensemble Forward grant through Chamber Music America.

 More information on Sophia can be found at www.sophiastoyanovich.com